InspiryThemes/builderpress-docs/docs/install.md

     <img src="../img/setup-woocommerce6.png" alt="Setup WooCommerce">
          </br>
             </br>
-                   <p class="text-info-blue"><strong>My Account</strong> page is available due to the imported demo contents.
+                   <p class="admonition note"><strong>My Account</strong> page is available due to the imported demo contents.
 If you do not have this page then you need to create new <strong>My Account</strong> page using "Default Template".
 For more assistance see <strong>Create Pages</strong> Section.</p>
                </br>
             </br>
 </li>